 The king rode as fast as he could to the spot where he had met Sir Gromer.
 He started by giving one of the answers he had been given earlier.
 Then another, and another, and yet another.
 To each one, Sir Gromer shook his head with glee.

 "Nay, nay," said Sir Gromer, "you are as good as a dead man.
 Prepare to bleed."

 "Abide, Sir Gromer," King Arthur said.
 "I have one answer left."

 "And who was it that told you this?" roared Sir Gromer.
-"No doubt it was my sister the Lady Ragnell!
+"No doubt it was my sister, the Lady Ragnell!
 May she burn on a fire!
-Yet now I am compelled to release you – so go!"
+Yet now I am compelled to release you - So go!"

 "Aye!" he cried out.
-"What are ye? a witch?!"
+"What magic is this?
+Are you a witch?!"

 "I am your wife," said she, "that and securely."

 "Ah lady, then I must not be in my right mind," said the confused Sir Gawain.
 "Pardon me for saying so, earlier today you were the foulest sight a man ever did see.
 And now, it seems none is more fortunate than I to have you as my bride!"
 And he rushed into her arms, giving her many kisses.